braydenc303/GitTutorial/README.md

 -Once again, do a git add, then commit the changes to the repository with a commit message.

-Let's say you decide you'd like to merge the changes from your branch into the master branch.
+Let's say you decide you are now ready add these changes to the working version of your site.
 This is where you can run into problems.
 You have made commits on separate branches that change the same line of code in different way.
 Now when you try to merge your other branch into master, Git will not know which changes to keep.
 Watch what happens.
-------------------- This is where I may want to change the workflow.

 To be safe, lets try to merge the master branch into my-branch.
 That way, if there is a merge conflict, we can handle that here.